milwad-dev/laravel-validate/docs/1.x/valid-bitcoin-address.md

 ## ValidBitcoinAddress

-If you want to validate bitcoin address you can use `ValidBitcoinAddress` rule:
+If you want to validate Bitcoin address you can use the `ValidBitcoinAddress` rule:

 ```php
 use Milwad\LaravelValidate\Rules\ValidBitcoinAddress;